 - Recessive genes can be hidden for generations.
 So just because everyone in your family wears glasses, there’s always a chance that you may not need them.
 All thanks to a great, great grand uncle whom you never met!

 - When you hit puberty could also have something to do with your genes.
 Let’s say your Mom had her period when she was 12 so as a girl it is likely you could get your period around the same time.
 Likewise, as a guy, your voice may crack at the same age as your Dad’s did.
 Of course, this isn’t set in stone and isn’t true for all.

 - As hormones surge through your body during puberty causing physical changes they also interact with your genes.
 This means a lot of the changes that you’re going through like your height, the size of your breasts, body hair growth and so on, are partially influenced by your genes.

 - Behaviours such as mood swings, being an extrovert or preferring to stay quiet can also be attributed to genes.
 However, your surroundings and situation also play a key role in shaping up the person you grow to be.
 Happy and healthy relationships with your friends and family can make such a difference.

 - There is no denying genes play an important part in your growth.
-However your lifestyle and environment are key players as well.
-Toxins, poor nutrition, no physical activity are harmful.
+However, your lifestyle and environment are key players as well.
+Toxins, poor nutrition, and no physical activity are harmful.
 Solely relying on good genes isn’t a wise idea.
-Eating right, getting rest, exercising are just some of the ways to ensure you have good health.
+Eating right, getting rest, and exercising is just some of the ways to ensure you have good health.

 Do you have any questions for Science Lab?
 Post them in the comments box below.
 We will respond to them in our upcoming articles.
 Please don’t put any personal information.